 9. Barbell Upright Row

-- Grab a bar with your hands are slightly shorter than hip-width apart with an overhand grip.
+- Grab a bar with your hands slightly shorter than hip-width apart with an overhand grip.

-- Stand upright with your chest is up and arms are straight in front of your, and palms are facing inward.
+- Stand upright with your chest up and arms straight in front of you and palms facing inward.
 It’s the set-up.

 - Now, pull the bar up toward your neck as high as you can so your elbows point outward.

-- You can hold at the top for a couple of seconds before lowering the bar into the starting point.
+- You can hold at the top for a couple of seconds before lowering the bar to the starting point.

 10. Barbell Curl

-The barbell curl stimulates higher muscle activation compared to the dumbbell curl and helps you build strong arms.3 Differences in electromyographic activity of biceps brachii and brachioradialis while performing three variants of curl – Peer Journal.
+The barbell curl elicits higher biceps muscle activation compared to the dumbbell curl and helps build strong arms.3 Differences in electromyographic activity of biceps brachii and brachioradialis while performing three variants of curl – Peer Journal.

 - Holding a bar with an underhand grip, stand straight in the normal stance.